RyanJulyan/Flask-BDA/README.md

 > **Note** It is suggested that you install and freeze Additional Python Packages from a virtual environment rather than globally.
 This keeps your `requirements.txt` small and limited to the packes you are using in your specific project.

+# OpenAPI/Swagger API

+> Flask BDA uses [SwaggerUI](https://swagger.io/tools/swagger-ui/) by default to assist and present the API to a user/client.
+> Swagger UI allows anyone — be it your development team or your end consumers — to visualize and interact with the API’s resources without having any of the implementation logic in place.
+It’s automatically generated from your OpenAPI (formerly known as Swagger) Specification, with the visual documentation making it easy for back end implementation and client side consumption.

+* Insert the URL `<base_URL>/api/docs` to access the SwaggerUI Api eg: [`http://localhost:5000/api/docs`](http://localhost:5000/api/docs)

+# Import API to Postman

+> Many developers will prefer [Postman](https://www.postman.com/) over [SwaggerUI](https://swagger.io/tools/swagger-ui/) to test and integrate API's with their code.
+We have assisted by providing a direct collection export for Postman.

+> To import the collection on Postman:
+* Ensure you have downloaded and installed [Postman](https://www.postman.com/downloads/)
+* Once installed, click on file (on the top left of the application menu bar)
+* Choose `Import...` (CTRL+O)
+* Select `Link` from the Tabs
+* Insert the URL `<base_URL>/api/postman` eg: [`http://localhost:5000/api/postman`](http://localhost:5000/api/postman)
+* Press `Continue`
+* This will show you the nameof the API as defined in the API config
+* Review and click `Import`

+> This will import a postman collection which will become availible on the left hand side as a folder (with sub folders from each of the endpoints you created).

 # External API Requests

 > Sometimes you need to make external requests (eg to an eexternal API).
 You could approach this by using [Ajax Requests](#ajax-requests), but sometimes you need to make these requests from the server side.
 To acheive this we use the [requests module](https://www.w3schools.com/python/module_requests.asp).